Quarto integrated website system

 I suspect the friction might be that the default Quarto workflow favours a small number of immaculate, unique snowflake documents, whereas I am more of a sit on the snow machine and make a blizzard kind of guy.

-When deploying to a static website host from the git repository such as Netlify, the build time on their server from the source is unfortunately prohibitive for the above slow build reasons.
+When deploying to a static website host from the git repository such as Netlify, the build time on their server from the source is unfortunately prohibitive due to the above-mention slow build process, which is no less slow on the server.
 I only get a few free build hours per month, which would restrict me to a weekly publication schedule.

 Firstly (not recommended): committing the raw site HTML/JS and serving that.
 This leads to a huge repository and horrible diffs and also tends to crash the preview server during merges.
 Merging can be made easier via the git merge theirs trick, but it is still a pain.